 Step 2: The variables.tf file

-For the sake of this post, we will create some Pub/Sub topics and subscriptions using Terraform, intention being to show how to work with Terraform.
+As an example, we will create few Pub/Sub topics and subscriptions using Terraform, intention being to show how to work with Terraform.

 Below are the contents that go into the file.